Concordium/concordium.github.io/source/mainnet/net/guides/run-node-windows.rst

 #.
 In the **Search** bar, search for and select **Stop Concordium Service Node** to stop the node, and then search for and select **Start Concordium Service Node** to restart the node.

 #.
 Go to the relevant dashboard to monitor when the node has caught up with its peers on the blockchain.
-You do so by comparing the finalized length of the chain with the length of your node.
+To see this, compare the finalized length of the chain with the length of your node.
 If they match, your node has caught up.

 For node versions 4.3.0 or earlier
 ----------------------------------